chosenmustapha/mastering-terraform/State-basic/README.md

 ## 📌 Important Notes

 - Ensure your S3 bucket already exists before running `terraform init`
 - Enable **bucket versioning** for additional protection against accidental state loss
+- Use IAM roles or users with least-privilege access in real environments
+- Requires Terraform >= 1.11.0 for stable S3 native locking support
 ---
+This project establishes a **modern Terraform baseline** by combining infrastructure provisioning with **secure, remote state management using S3 and native locking** — a core pattern in real-world DevOps workflows.